Frequently Asked Questions

 Unfortunately, that message means the Wii ran out of memory (at least the language is clear).
 Since the capability of the Wii is a bit limited, we can do nothing to fix this issue.
 However, inserting an SD card into the Wii and using that for storage will free up your Wii's memory and may alleviate your issue.

-- How can I watch Amazon VOD videos that only show "Play" and "Download" buttons?
+- How can I watch Amazon Instant Videos that only show "Play" and "Download" buttons?

 - How many devices can I use with PlayOn?

 - Can I stream more than one video at a time?

 PlayOn imposes no limit to how many different videos you can stream at one time.
 You are only limited by how many video streams your internet connection and PC can handle.
 A recently purchased PC and a good cable internet connection should be able to handle 2 or 3 video streams at once for a standard household.
 The best thing to do is to give it a try and see how well it works with your setup.